Astrid Lindgren's plays: Huvudsaken är att man är frisk

 Astrid Lindgren wrote the play in the 1940s.
 It is a crime comedy, that is about 45 minutes long.
 The story was first published in print in 1945.
 In 1950 it was published in the book Sex Pjäser för barn och ungdom by Rabén & Sjögren.
 Even 60 years after its first publication, the play is still shown on Swedish theater stages.
-In addition, the play was translated into other languages, such as Danish.
-The story was not translated into English.
+In addition, the play was translated into other languages, such as Danish, but it was not translated into English.